 Has online mastering exposed you to more international music and clients?

-Funktasy team and record label… How do you enjoy working with the team and the record label?
+Regarding the Funktasy team, how do you enjoy working with the team and the record label?

 The Funktasy team have been great to work with.
 They understand all concepts I bring to the team, and are super open to new ideas and different ways to work.
 One of the biggest joys is that they are super organized and are on top of their stuff.
 I value the client’s time and getting the customer’s product in the desired time is part of my moral code.
 They have also been part of the industry for a while so Funktasy knows what makes a record a “hit” and have made several priceless mixes in the past.
 I’m happy to be part of this awesome team!